dschust-r/CNG_LiP_MS/README.md

 This repository contains all files relevant for the data analysis of the publication (doi_here).

-The experimental setup, as well as the LC-MS/MS conditions for the experiment can be found in the methods section and/or on PRIDE (pride_ID_here).
+The experimental setup, as well as the LC-MS/MS conditions for the experiment can be found in the methods section and/or on PRIDE (PXD038768).
-Raw files, FASTA files and search results can be found on PRIDE (pride_ID_here)
+Raw files, FASTA files and search results can be found on PRIDE (PXD038768).

 The main files relevant to the analysis are:
   * 221205_C07_CaM_LiP.Rmd